Products

 Is the gabion border required?

-No, the gabion border is not required and is only included when needed for delineation or energy dissipation.
-Delineation of the FocalPoint is useful when the system is installed in a larger landscaped area that looks uniform once the mulch is applied, but it is not necessary if turf or other materials are used around the system that makes the maintenance area obvious.
-Energy dissipation is a useful function of the gabion, but other systems such as the Rain Guardian or PreTx are better suited for this purpose.
+No, the gabion border is not required and is only included for delineation or energy dissipation.
+Delineation of the FocalPoint is useful when the system is installed in a larger landscaped area that looks uniform once the mulch is applied, however, it is unnecessary if turf or other materials are surrounding the system, making the maintenance area obvious.
+Energy dissipation is a useful function of the gabion, but other systems such as the Rain Guardian or PreTx are better suited.

-When gabions are used, are they installed OUTSIDE of the FocalPoint footprint, or INSIDE of the footprint (on the media)?
+When using gabions, are they installed OUTSIDE of the FocalPoint footprint or INSIDE of the footprint (on the media)?

 Gabions typically sit within the FocalPoint footprint just below the top of the media.
 The gabion remains completely permeable, so flow through the system, including the media below the gabion, is unaffected.